 They’ll set you up with a kayak, canoe, or raft throughout the warmer months, but you can also reach out at any time of year to see if conditions are cooperating.

 For more info, check Explore Boone’s website.

 I don’t want to take anything away from Boone because it’s such an awesome town.
 There are just a ton of places in the High Country that you must set out to explore from your Boone base.

 Drive the Blue Ridge Parkway

 I love scenic drives and if we’re exploring Western North Carolina, I’m always excited to hop on the Blue Ridge Parkway.
-It’s home to some of our favorite hikes, the most beautiful overlooks, beautiful spring flowers, and amazing fall foliage.
+It’s one of the best places for a road trip through North Carolina.
+The Parkway is packed with our favorite hikes, the most beautiful overlooks, beautiful spring flowers, and amazing fall foliage.

 Access from Boone to the Blue Ridge Parkway is about five miles via US 321.
 A few of the hikes we’ll mention shortly require getting on the Blue Ridge Parkway, which is no problem in my book.
 Some of the Parkway’s most iconic spots (including Linn Cove Viaduct) are within 30 minutes driving from Boone.

 Note: Some sections of the Parkway are closed during winter due to weather and construction.
 More info is available here.